Yubico/yubikit-ios/README.md

 Once YubiKit is added to your `Podfile`, run `pod install` and open the `*.xcworkspace` with Xcode.

-Then import the YubiKit module and you can use it's classes and methods.
+Then import the YubiKit module and you can use its classes and methods.
 ```
 import YubiKit
 ```